 This means these credit cards usually have a higher than average rate of APR and a lower spending limit to minimise the risk to the credit card provider, but to also make it easier for the customer to manage.
 The idea with credit builder credit cards is that the more repayments you make, the more proof there is of you being able to sensibly manage money and thus improve your credit score.

 Your credit score is based on your financial history.
-Any debts you have repaid or failed to repay on time (or at all) will show up in your credit report.
+Any debts you have repaid or failed to repay on time will show up in your credit report.

 Your credit report is what all loan providers use to check that you're suitable for their mortgage, credit card, loan, overdraft or any other type of credit product.
 Some future employers might also check it to see how reliable you are so it's really important to have a good credit score.